15) Kuntres Rosh Chodesh Kislev, 5752: Greatest is the Effort From Below

 3. The level that is given as a gift, meaning that the effort from below can’t teach this level, but it is only given after the lower entities have perfected themselves (made themselves a vessel) and have drawn down the 2nd level.

 Astonishingly, the Rebbe proceeds to state that the elevation of the tachton (erev Rosh Chodesh, bittul) is actually greater than what it draws down (the Ohr Chodosh of Rosh Chodesh, “nifkadta“)!
 This will only be revealed l’asid lavo (and thus we will say about Yitzchok “you are our father” כי אתה אבינו since the greatest level is the awakening from below itself).
-This corresponds to Yehonoson and Dovid, Z”A and Malchus, that in the future Malchus will receive directly from Ohr Ein Sof (rather than via Z”A).
-This is what is meant by the verse that states that in the ultimate future “the light of the moon will be like the light of the sun: that the moon will illuminate by itself, like the sun (not like the present, when it simply reflects the light it received from the sun).
+This corresponds to Yehonoson and Dovid, Z”A and Malchus — that in the future Malchus will receive directly from Ohr Ein Sof (rather than via the 6 sefiros of Z”A as at present).
+This is what is meant by the verse that states that in the ultimate future “the light of the moon will be like the light of the sun”: that the moon will illuminate by itself, just like the sun (not like at present, when the moon simply reflects the light it received from the sun).

 The bittul of Yisroel brings about that HKBH remembers them, so to speak, and redeems them… And, like the moon which will not need to receive from the sun, through the bittul of Yisroel it becomes revealed that Yisroel and the Holy One are all one ישראל וקודשא בריך הוא כולא חד, and therefore they will not need, so to speak, to receive from the Holy One, blessed be He, for they are truly one.
 And more than this, Yisroel are bestowing, so to speak, to the Holy One — the crown of her husband.

-Through our efforts to reveal the Rebbe in the world, we are in fact “crowning” the Rebbe with ourselves, with our avoidah, revealing that we are one; and even more: bestowing hashpoah on the Rebbe via our efforts from below.
-(See the maamor ואתה תצוה 5752, where the Rebbe explains how Yisroel bring Moshe to a higher level, and other places.)
+Through our efforts and avoidah to bring about the revelation of the Rebbe in the world as Moshiach Tzidkeinu, we are in fact “crowning” the Rebbe with ourselves, with our avoidah, revealing that we are one.
+And even more: bestowing hashpoah on the Rebbe via our efforts from below.
+The greatest revelations of the Geuloh are occurring before our eyes!

 * “Zeir Anpin”, which refers to the six sefiros from Chesed through Yesod